-Yes, EdgeOS supports Equal-Cost Multi Path (ECMP) routing.
+EdgeOS supports Equal-Cost Multi Path (ECMP) routing.
 Assuming multiple routes exist for the same destination network, with same prefix and administrative distance, traffic will be balanced equally between the links.
-ECMP is supported per the linux kernel.

-The following example shows a default route of 0.0.0.0/0 with two static routes (via 203.0.113.1, eth0 & via 192.0.2.1, eth1).
-The router balances between the two routes in a round-robin fashion on firmware versions 1.7 and up.
-On firmware versions 1.6 and lower the router would balance the traffic in a flow-hash manner.
+The following example shows a default route (0.0.0.0/0) configured with two next-hop addresses.
+The EdgeRouter balances between the two routes in a round-robin fashion when using the EdgeOS v1.7.0 firmware and higher.
+On the v1.6.0 firmware version and lower the router balances the traffic in a flow-hash manner.

 show ip route